Cintas Corp (CTAS)'s Winning Formula: Financial Metrics and Comp

 Cintas Corp (CTAS, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $696.01, Cintas Corp has witnessed a daily gain of 9.88%, marked against a three-month change of 15.87%.
+With shares currently priced at $678.14, Cintas Corp has witnessed a daily loss of 1.29%, marked against a three-month change of 12.99%.
 A thorough analysis, underlined by the GF Score, suggests that Cintas Corp is well-positioned for substantial growth in the near future.

 What Is the GF Score?